Avalanche Science FAQ

 Off Campus accommodation:

 There are some local options for visiting students who wish to stay in the area during the on-campus sessions.
-A good place to start would be the Lake County Visitors webpage or the Leadville Chamber of Commerce.
+An excellent place to start would be the Lake County Visitors or the Leadville Chamber of Commerce.

 Program Entry / Application Process

-Prospective students are first encouraged to contact the CMC Leadville campus registration office for program application guidance.
+Prospective students are first encouraged to contact our Enrollment Specialist for program application guidance:

-Prospective students will first apply to CMC and then complete the supplemental program application online (review the Avalanche Science Sample Application).
+Prospective students will first apply to CMC and then complete the supplemental program application online (review the Avalanche Science Sample Application PDF).

 Space is limited in the program.
 Applying early is recommended.
 If accepted into the program, your spot is not guaranteed until you have registered and paid for classes.
 Depending on the timing of your acceptance, you may be required to pay a deposit or pay in full.